 The DCF method is the most commonly used valuation method to evaluate international investments and is frequently applied in business valuations.
 Income-based valuation approaches, such as the DCF method, have also become increasingly popular for the quantification of damages in international arbitrations over the past years.

-There are various methods of using discounted cash flows in valuation.
+There are various methods of using DCFs in valuation.
 All DCF methods involve calculating the value of future cash flows at a certain reference date – this is known as ‘present value’.
 Present values are derived by discounting the cash flows to a reference date allowing for a specified discount rate.
-Discount rates used to derive the compensation reflect (1) the time value of money associated with the cash flow of a future period and (2) the riskiness of the cash flows to be discounted.
+Discount rates used to derive the compensation reflect, especially (1) the time value of money associated with the cash flow of a future period, and (2) the riskiness of the cash flows to be discounted.

 The undisputed advantage of the DCF method is its flexibility not only for shareholder disputes but also for many other valuation settings.
-In cases of privately held companies, exotic structures or debt instruments it is often the preferred option for quantum experts.
-However, ‘because of its inherent reliance on substantial subjective judgements, and because of the general availability of market based techniques, the valuer should be cautious’.
-Despite its subjectivity, the DCF model might be the only reasonable solution for many arbitrations where market-based techniques are inappropriate or not available.
+In cases of privately held companies, exotic structures or debt instruments, it is often the preferred option for quantum experts.
+Despite its inherent subjectivity, the DCF model might be the only reasonable solution for many arbitrations where market-based techniques are inappropriate or not available.

 Cost approaches such as net asset value